LiZhuohua77/intersection/README.md

 # Intersection Project

 ## Overview
-IntersectionNN is a simulation project designed to model a traffic intersection using a dynamic bicycle model for vehicle behavior.
+Intersection is a simulation project designed to model a traffic intersection using a dynamic bicycle model for vehicle behavior.
 The project utilizes Pygame for rendering the environment and vehicles, and implements the Intelligent Driver Model (IDM) for longitudinal control of vehicles.

 ## Project Structure
 The project consists of the following files: